drewolson/purescript-biscotti-cookie/README.md

 # purescript-cookie-parser

 This library allows parsing and generating cookie headers.
-You'll generally use the `Cookie.new` function to create a cookie from a key/value pair and the `Cookie.set*` functions to set attributes on a cookie.
+You'll generally use the `Cookie.new` function to create a cookie from a name/value pair and the `Cookie.set*` functions to set attributes on a cookie.

-`Cookie.toString` generates the string representation of a cookie, suitable for writing to an HTTP header.
+`Cookie.stringify` generates the string representation of a cookie, suitable for writing to an HTTP header.

 `Cookie.parse` parses the string representation of a cookie, returning an